allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 ----

-# Initializing MySQL instance from a logical backup
+# MySQL from logical backup

-Use a Dockerfile and the ADD command to insert your schema file into the /docker-entrypoint-initdb.d directory in the Docker container.
-The will run any files in this directory ending with ".sql":
+Use a Dockerfile and the `ADD` command to insert your schema file into the `/docker-entrypoint-initdb.d` directory in the Docker container.
+That will run any files in this directory ending with ".sql" when the container first launch:

 ```Dockerfile
 FROM mysql:8.0